jdk3410/resume/README.md

 Simple resume site written in React hosted in a Docker container, running on Google Kubernetes Engine.
-When an update is pushed to the code of the website, a GitHub Actions workflow compiles a new Docker image, pushes the image to Google Artifact Registry, deploys the container in GKE, then updates the IP of the domain to the GKE service in Cloudflare.
-A separate GitHub Actions workflow runs a Docker container from certbot to renew the Letsencrypt SSL on a monthly basis and copy the certficates to a Cloud Storage bucket, where they're then retreived during builds.
+When an update is pushed to the code of the website, a GitHub Actions workflow compiles a new Docker image, pushes the image to Google Artifact Registry, deploys the container in GKE, then updates the IP of the domain to the GKE Ingress controller in Cloudflare.

   TODO:
 - [ ] Write better README (README should include a diagram of the infrastructure and GitHub actions workflows, and include how to get everything running)